Marijuana Legalization Bill Likely To Pass House, Says Jerry Nadler, Will Likely Stall In Senate

 The House of Representatives will pass a bill legalizing marijuana at the federal level, predicts the chair of the committee that would have to approve the bill before it goes to the House floor for a full vote.
-But the Senate will likely drag its feet in passing the bill, if it passes it at all, Jerry Nadler claims.
+However, the Senate will likely drag its feet in passing the bill, if it passes it at all, Jerry Nadler claims.

 As Market Watch reports, Nadler, a New York Democrat, is the chair of the House Judiciary Committee, which will vote on the MORE Act Wednesday.
 Nadler expects his committee will approve the bill, likely with some Republican support.
-The bill could likely pass the Democrat-controlled House of Representatives.
-But once it reaches the Senate, Nadler predicts that, at the very least, the legislative body will move slowly on it, and likely may not pass it at all.
+The bill could pass the Democrat-controlled House of Representatives.
+Yet, once it reaches the Senate, Nadler predicts that, at the very least, the legislative body will move slowly on it and may not pass it at all.

 The MORE Act of 2019, sponsored by California Democrat Kamala Harris, would remove marijuana from Schedule I of the Controlled Substances Act.
-Further, it would expunge prior marijuana convictions, provide re-sentencing hearings for people charged with marijuana offenses but not yet sentenced at the time of the bill’s passage, and impose a national five percent sales tax on marijuana and marijuana products.
-That money would go to fund grant programs, including restitution payments for communities hardest hit by the War on Drugs.
+Further, it would expunge prior marijuana convictions, provide re-sentencing hearings for people charged with marijuana offenses but not yet sentenced at the time of the bill’s passage, and impose a national 5 percent sales tax on marijuana and marijuana products.
+That money would go to fund grant programs, including restitution payments for communities hard hit by the War on Drugs.

 Nadler says that, though he expects enthusiasm for passing the bill within the House, he’s not so sure of its future in the Senate.
 He expects that the body will, at a minimum, move slowly on the bill.